-$$\Delta_z(r_h) = \frac{r_h^2}{Bf} \tag{3}$$
+$$\Delta_z(r_h) = \frac{r_h^2}{Bf} \tag{5}$$

 The obstacle detection performance results include processing results for the entire run, including the period in which the helicopter is pitching down during acceleration, and pitching up during halt.
 The plots begin at the first time index in which the obstacle is detected, which shows that there are no false alarms.
-The accuracy of detection at the closest point (50ft) is shown in the plots to be ± 6 ft on average which follows from the theoretical range resolution of stereo.
-Runtime performance for each flight ranged from 3-5Hz, with variations due to scene complexity affecting the total number of regions k of the recursive bipartition.
+Runtime performance for each flight ranged from 5Hz-10Hz, with variations due to scene complexity affecting the total number of regions k of the recursive bipartition.
+Future work includes extending the analysis to multi-obstacle scenarios, additional trajectories and more complex urban environments.